 Emily carried her cleated racing shoes into the kitchen.
 She had her long-sleeved winter racing kit on, with a bright orange microfiber buff around her neck.
 Katharine motioned to the table and set out bacon and eggs.
 Emily put the bread in the toaster.
 Continue reading

 “Enough slack, you two,” Emily shouted and grinned.
 “Race me home!”
-Emily opened up on her parents until she was a small dot in the distance.
+Emily opened up on them until she was a small dot in the distance.
 Mark and Katharine were already drenched with sweat, but the effort was keeping them warm on a freezing day.
 Fortunately, it had not rained or snowed since they arrived in Lancaster, Virginia, but this was the first day of a long cold snap.
 Continue reading

 Emily wrapped her scarf twice around her neck and stuffed it snugly in her jacket before starting down 12th Street again.
 The snow had come suddenly – it had been sunny and pleasant on the way to school.
 By the time she turned north into her neighbourhood, the white stuff was beginning to stick, in that dangerous phase where the road is most slippery.
 Fortunately, she did not have any turns or hills ahead, and her Schwalbe Marathoner tires were reliable going straight.
 Continue reading